jimmy-crtl/CIND-810-Capstone-Project/README.md

 Q.1.train.control <- trainControl(method = "repeatedcv", number=10, repeats = 3)

 Q.1 <- train(Vote.Choice~Place.of.Residence, data = new.ces2019_web, method="glm",family="binomial", trControl=Q.1.train.control)
-summary(Q.1)
-print(Q.1)
 # Now we want to make predictions using our trained model.
 pred <- predict(Q.1, newdata=testing.dataQ)
 # Using the prediction made with our model, we evaluate the accuracy of our prediction using a Confusion Matrix.
 confusionMatrix(data=pred, testing.dataQ$Vote.Choice, positive = "Conservative")
-# Results of the model.
-# What we see is a model dominated by the "Did not Vote Conservative" class, with Sensitivity = 1, and Specificity = 0.
-# The model does a great job in being able to correctly predicting "Did not Vote Conservative", but not "Conservative" vote choice.
-# The overall impact means the accuracy of this model is only 0.7537.
-It was okay, but it wasn't really that great.
-# The accuracy of this model is misleading because of this large fluctuation between sensitivity and specificity.

 # 6.2 Question 2: Are rural and/or suburban residents more likely to support conservative parties than their urban counterparts even after taking into account socio-demographic characteristics?
 set.seed(123)